misspent/Spicetify-Darkened/README.md

 📌 Important |
  ------------ |
-This is one of those "premium only" themes as I will not add support, fix or update the classes for ads because they'll try their hardest to make it a pain in the arse; it'd get tedious extremely quick.  |
+This is one of those **"Premium Only"** themes as I will not add support, fix or update the classes for ads because they'll try their hardest to make it a pain in the arse; it'd get tedious extremely quick.  |
-Something I'll say that some people may dislike or want to punch me for saying; I do use a "Spotify Premium Lifetime" service as paying the total price per month for no ads + downloading your playlist(s) to listen offline is a rip-off. |
+Something I'll say that some people may dislike or want to punch me for saying; I do use a *"Spotify Premium Lifetime"** service as paying the total price per month for no ads + downloading your playlist(s) to listen offline is a rip-off. |
 I have no intentions of using an extension with Spotify as I use it purely for music in the background.
-I don't use anything that shows lyrics, Reddit posts, makes it compact, or any other possible extension that sounds/seems like a good idea but, in my opinion, is worthless; however, if you do use extension(s), please let me know, and If it's an extension worthwhile in my opinion (reddit one is a no), I'll add support for it. |
+I don't use anything that shows lyrics, Reddit posts, makes it compact, or any other possible extension that sound/seem like a good idea but, in my opinion, is worthless; however, if you do use extension(s), please let me know, and If it's an extension worthwhile in my opinion (reddit one is a no), I'll add support for it. |

 ### ✅ Features
 * ✔️ Dark + Dark purple